Irfan-MagnetismTech/bbts/ScmIrfan.md

-Pending Discussion about Mrr for general in update to limit tags to 1 for drum need to update getReceivedNoAttribute() after WCR and ERR need to think
+Pending Discussion about Mrr for general in update to limit tags to 1 for drum
+WCR,WCRR,WOR need to discuss when demo is shown (6-6-23)